-A rare breed, the Marwari horse is historically grounded in the folklore of India.
-With its distinctive curled ears, the Marwari was at one point on the verge of extinction.
-This horse breed has some nice qualities and has now gained some popularity, but is still bound primarily in the country of India.
+The Marwari horse breed is extremely rare and is historically grounded in the folklore of the Asian country of India.
+With its distinctive curled ears, the Marwari breed was at one point on the verge of extinction.
+This horse breed has some nice qualities and has now gained some popularity, but is still found primarily in the country of India.

 History and Origins